mpv-player/mpv/DOCS/man/options.rst

 ``--force-seekable=<yes|no>``
-    If the player thinks that the media is not seekable (e.g. playing from a pipe, or it's a http stream with a server that doesn't support range requests), seeking will be disabled.
+    If the player thinks that the media is not seekable (e.g. playing from a pipe, or it's an http stream with a server that doesn't support range requests), seeking will be disabled.
 This option can forcibly enable it.
     For seeks within the cache, there's a good chance of success.